 The hull identification number (HIN) is usually located near the upper starboard corner of the transom on the outside of the boat.
-In some instances, the HIN may be located in an alternate location as determined by the manufacturer (e.g., a pontoon HIN may be located on the aft crossmember from the starboard hull attachment).
+In some instances, the HIN may be located in an alternate location as determined by the manufacturer (e.g., a pontoon HIN may be located on the aft crossmember approximately 1 foot (0.3 meters) from the starboard hull attachment).
 The HIN must be clearly visible and may not be removed, altered or tampered with in any way as regulated by federal law.